cypress-io/cypress-documentation/content/api/commands/intercept.md

 **<Icon name="angle-right"></Icon> routeHandler _(<code>string | object | Function | [StaticResponse][staticresponse]</code>)_**

 The `routeHandler` defines what will happen with a request if the [routeMatcher](#routeMatcher-RouteMatcher) matches.
-It can be used to [statically define a response](#Stubbing-a-response) or [dynamically intercept the outgoing request](#Intercepting-a-request).

-The `routeHandler` function accepts the matched request as its argument which has methods used for modifying the outgoing request, the incoming response, or both.
+The `routeHandler` function accepts the matched request as its argument which has methods used for [modifying the outgoing request](#Intercepting-a-request), the incoming response, or both.

 If you only need to modify the response you can pass in a [`StaticResponse`][staticresponse] object (to define the body, headers, status code and more).
-And if it's specifically the response _body_ you're wanting to stub you can simply pass that in as plain JSON instead.
+And if it's specifically the response _body_ you're wanting to [stub](#Stubbing-a-response) you can simply pass that in as plain JSON instead.

 ### Yields [<Icon name="question-circle"/>](/guides/core-concepts/introduction-to-cypress#Subject-Management)